 To recover punitive damages the plaintiff must prove by clear and convincing evidence that the defendant's actions amounted to “oppression, fraud or malice.”4

-This usually means proving that the defendant acted “with a willful and conscious disregard of the rights or safety of others.”
+"Malice" occurs when the defendant acted “with a willful and conscious disregard of the rights or safety of others.”

 People who don't have health insurance may be able to find a doctor willing to work on a medical lien in California.

 We work with a number of doctors willing to treat dog bite victims on a California medical lien basis.